kriserickson/kriserickson.github.com/_posts/2014-04-26-mobile-frameworks-jquery-mobile.md

 and then try removing features one at a time as you can spend a ton of debugging missing features, or just building dozens of versions when you discover some feature you didn't think you needed was actually necessary on page 7 of your application.
-My general recommendation for jQuery mobile is to use it for websites that are primarily mobile but to avoid it for building applications that will be installed on devices.
+My general recommendation for jQuery mobile is to use it for websites that are primarily mobile but to avoid it for building applications that will be installed on devices unless you have no problem with that application looking like a generic jQuery mobile application.

 I will end with [Brian Leroux's](https://twitter.com/brianleroux/) (one of Phonegap's original creators) addition to the [#FiveWordTechHorros Meme](https://twitter.com/search?q=%23FiveWordTechHorrors&src=hash) from a few months ago: